-SISIP Financial participates in the Canadian Forces Non-Public Funds Employees Pension Plan ("the Pension Plan"), which is a multiemployer, contributory, defined benefit plan.
-The Pension Plan provides retirement benefits relating to contributions and years of service of staff of all Non-Public Funds.
+SISIP Financial participates in the Canadian Forces Non-Public Funds Employees Pension Plan ("the Pension Plan"), which is a contributory, defined benefit plan.
+The Pension Plan provides retirement benefits relating to contributions and years of service of Staff of the Non-Public Funds.
 Substantially all SISIP Financial employees are eligible to be members of the Pension Plan.